-Judges are looking for the best exhibit which is presented on the day, and they always take into consideration early or late seasons, weather conditions in the days leading up to the show.
+Judges are looking for the best exhibit which is presented on the day, and they always take into consideration early or late seasons, and weather conditions in the days leading up to the show.

 Any special conditions throughout the various classes and sections must be adhered to so as to avoid possible disqualification and must disappointment.

 Apples, pears, cherries, and plums should have stems left on but peaches, apricots, nectarines and most berries should not.

 Citrus fruits should have stems cut close to the surface of the rind leaving green plump sepals.
 A tip with citrus fruit is that freshly picked fruit usually has a thicker pith which is not desirable.

 Judges are looking for a fruit that is typical of the variety mentioned in the schedule; free from disease, insect or other damage; clean, bright and free from dust, and uniform shape and size.

-Judges are looking for appearance, finish, colour, texture, favour, aroma and decoration and presentation.
+Judges are looking for appearance, finish, colour, texture, flavour, aroma and decoration and presentation.

-For bread, judges will be looking for a well-risen loaf with good shape and neat clean sides with a rounded top.
+For bread, judges will be looking for a well-risen loaf with a good shape and neat clean sides with a rounded top.
 It should have a crisp golden-brown crust and a moist smooth texture.

 When presenting your exhibits it is best to display them on a firm/rigid plate as soft cardboard ones can collapse.

 When presenting biscuits for showing they should have a crisp unhanded appearance.
 There should be no flour or grease evident on the base.

 Use EDSS vases in preference to own vases/glass jars – part fill with water, wrap the stem in paper (phone book pages), insert, top-up water and plug top with paper to ensure rose stands up firmly in the vase with approx 16 cm of stem above the top of the vase.

 Cut roses the evening before judging.
 Take the water to the rose, not the reverse, so no time delay in the stem absorbing water.
 Keep rose in the fridge until leaving for the Show.